amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 ## Phase I:

-Terminal Command Line: due to restrictions and/or issues with the uploading of the master file due to its size I used the terminal command line on my macbook laptop to separate the data from the master file into 17 files, each corresponding to a diferent UDVE of the state of SC.
+Terminal Command Line: due to restrictions and/or issues with the uploading of the master file due to its size I used the terminal command line on my macbook laptop to parse the data from the raw master file into 17 files, each corresponding to a diferent UDVE of the state of SC.
 For furhter information about the tecniques used for this task please check the worksheet 'Phase 1 - Term.
 Com.Line - M2P in the attached excel file named 'sc3005_05am - Github Documentation - M2P - Phases 1 e 3.xlsx'

 ## Phase II:

 Used Google Drive, Colab and Python – First I managed to upload one of the 17 UDVE files.
-I will then used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
+I then used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
 Once I succeed to get the key information I need at this stage, I simply replicated this file for all the other 16 UDVEs.
 As all the 17 separated Colab notebooks have the same code, for convenience I will add on this github repository a notebook for only one UDVE.

 ## Phase III: